cuelang/cuelang.org/content/en/docs/concepts/packages/_index.md

 1. If a module identifier is defined and is a prefix of the import path, the package is located at the corresponding location relative to the module root.
-2. Otherwise, the package contents looked up in the `cue.mod/pkg`, `cue.mod/gen`, and `cue.mod/usr` subdirectores.
+2. Otherwise, CUE looks up the package contents in the `cue.mod/pkg`, `cue.mod/gen`, and `cue.mod/usr` subdirectores.

 In Step 2, an import path may match more than one directory.